nrc/portable-interoperable/io-traits/README.md

 It might be possible to reduce the set of IO traits to only the buffered varieties by using a sophisticated buffer or buffer manager type to abstract over the various ways in which buffers can be managed and passed to read methods.
 By having the buffer manager supply the buffer, there is no need to wait on readiness and instead the buffer manager creates or provides the buffer when the reader is ready.

 The approach would work well with completion based IO as well as readiness.
 However, this approach adds some complexity for the simple cases of read, would be a radical departure from the existing sync traits, and it's unclear if the lifetimes can be made to work in all cases.

+### Requirements discussion

+#### The traits should be ergonomic to implement and to use

+The ergonomic usage of the primary proposal and the simple async traits alternative are the most straightforward to use and equally ergonomic.
+The split trait and polling alternatives are more complex and less ergonomic.
+Implementing the IO traits in the primary proposal is more complex than in the simple async traits alternative, but that affects fewer users (and users who tend to be more sophisticated) and is not too bad - there are not too many methods to implement, and those methods have an easily understood purpose which should map well to the OS API.

+In terms of symmetry, the simple async traits alternative is optimal.
+The primary proposal is good for users who use the ergonomic path, and less good for implementers.
+The traits are a strict superset of their sync equivalents.

+I believe that putting the vectored methods and methods for reading into uninit memory makes things simpler and thus more ergonomic, however, it makes the traits less symmetric with the sync versions.

+All the other tweaks or minor alternatives make the primary proposal more complex or less symmetric.

+#### The traits support the same variations as the sync traits

+All alternatives support vectored reads and writes and reading into uninitialized memory, in a similar way to the sync traits.
+There is nothing specific to any alternative which makes this better or worse.

+#### Generic usage

+The primary proposal supports concurrent reading and writing by implementing `Read` and `Write` for reference types in the same manner as for the sync traits, or by using the explicit ready loop.
+There is a tweak which removes the first method, concurrent reads and writes would still be possible via the second method, but less ergonomically.

+Other alternatives support concurrent reads and writes similarly, or by polling or using a 'split' trait.

+Sometimes it is necessary to permit concurrent reads and writes in generic code.
+In this case, the reference impls solution does not work: it requires `T: Read + Write` and we can't easily require reference impls for concurrent reads and writes.
+The primary proposal would work in this case via the explicit ready loop.
+The `Split` trait also works here, using `T: Split` rather than `T: Read + Write`.

+The traits are usable as trait objects in all variations, assuming that we can support async trait objects in the language.

+#### The traits must work performantly with both readiness- (e.g., epoll) and completion-based systems (e.g., io_uring, IOCP)

+For readiness-based systems, only the primary proposal (and its variations) do not require access to buffers until IO is ready.

+For completion-based systems, none of the proposals or alternatives work optimally.
+They all require copying the buffer into the buffer provided by the user.

+I believe that to optimally use compeltion-based IO, we must use alternative traits, such as `BufRead`, these are discussed below.

+The high-level view here is that using `Read`/`Write` will work for any platform, but that for optimal performance the user must choose the buffered or unbuffered traits depending on the platform, not just the constraints of the application.
+That seems acceptable since for optimal performance, one must always take account of the characteristics of the underlying platform.
+However, it means the libraries which want to offer excellent performance on all platforms cannot treat buffering as orthogonal and must provide versions of their API using both `Read` and `BufRead` (respectively for `Write`) traits.

+#### The traits should permit maximum flexibility of buffers

+All proposals, except for only having a `BufRead` trait, take a borrowed slice as a buffer.
+This is optimally flexible in most cases.
+All proposals support the vectored and uninintialised buffers also supported by sync `Read`, so here too we are optimally flexible (we may of course need to add support in the future for other buffers, but there are no known cases at the moment).

+#### The traits should work in no_std scenarios

+The major blocker here is that the `io::Error` type relies on the `Error` trait.
+There is work underway to move the `Error` trait out of std, at which point the IO traits can follow.

+None of the alternatives present any further difficulty in working with no_std crates.

 ## `BufRead` proposal